Build-Week-School-in-the-Cloud-1/back-end/README.md

-# BackEnd Build Week API Starter
+# School in the Crowd API

 **This api is made to work with the project named above built by a team consisting of UI/UX Web, React FrontEnd, and Backend developers**